xrander/Health-data/README.md

 ## Questions
 Based on the data available the following questions will be answered
-- Which age group is most in the hospital?
+- Which age group is the most in the hospital?
 - which age group of patients dies more in the hospital?
-- which genders is the most prevalent in the hospital?
+- which gender is the most prevalent in the hospital?
+- which gender group is having the highest number of death?
 - how many patients died in the hospital with atrial fibrillation?
 - how many patients in the hospital have depression?
 - Is there a correlation between depression and aging?